GarrisonParrish/Reminder/README.md

 ### Note:
 Editing the reminder uses InputReminderFrame, but the title, metadata, and notes are set to the values specified in the constructor call.

+### Note:
+Reminders are organized by filename.
+This will eventually result in a ton of very small .json files, which can make retrieval and file navigation very difficult.
+Writing to disk may be bad practice in this case, and another issue is the fact that reminder titles with a '/' character will raise an error when attempting to write.